If you have read God’s Callgirl you know about 64 years of my life. It was quite a story. Now 83, I have matured since those turbulent times.

 I had come on this earth with the mission to experience both sexual and religious abuse in order to heal from the deeply disturbing patterns of both and then be able to assist others.
 I generously share the insights I have received with readers via my writing.

-I feel that Jesus has been misrepresented by what has been allowed to survive in the New Testament.
-There is more to add, and the stories need to be revisited.
+I feel that Jesus has been misrepresented by what has been allowed to survive in the New Testament and what has been added.
+The stories need to be revisited, because they are magnificent.

 Education and work: